mikehuntemann/9x16/platform-interface-iterations-and-mobile-media-production.md

 The keyword here is timeline or newsfeed share ability.
 Images that have to integrate and live within the structures of these “content management systems”(?) / containers / stable formats / medium.

-### The Basics
+### The Basics (2008-2009)

-> On-Device Photo Editing
-> Text Messaging / Status Updating
+- Chat / Text Messaging / Status Updating
+- Push-Notifications
+- On-Device Photo Editing

 ### The Square Picture (2010)

-“Most recently we’re seeing the rise of medium-specific networks whether they be around music (Spotify), text (Twitter) or images (Instagram).
+> “Most recently we’re seeing the rise of medium-specific networks whether they be around music (Spotify), text (Twitter) or images (Instagram).
 As time goes on, I think we’re likely to see concentrated verticals of social networks around different media.” - Kevin Systrom, CEO of Instagram (Nov, 2012)

 4:3 screen, square + interface
-> ipod music app > cover + interface
+- ipod music app: cover + interface

 ### The Square Video (2011)

+instagram clone that can be integrated into twitter, 6 seconds adoption

 ### The Vertical Picture (2011)